 Get Relief From Digestive Symptoms with Magnesium Citrate

-If you are struggling with heartburn symptoms, adding a magnesium citrate supplement to your diet may help.
+If you struggle with heartburn symptoms, adding a magnesium citrate supplement to your diet may help.

 Magnesium citrate enhances digestion and also helps you keep up your magnesium levels.
 That’s because it contains citric acid, which counters the alkalinity of magnesium and helps to create the right acidity for digestion.